Part 02. Getting started with R and Rcmdr

 And R returns

-Note the subtle difference between macOS and Win11 “ping.”
+Note 9: There’s a subtle difference between macOS and Win11 “ping.”
 Win11 we use the -n option to set the number of echo requests to send (in this example we requested just 1 echo), whereas for macOS the -c option does the trick (and we set 4 echo requests). (macOS uses the correct UNIX commands, Win11 is doing it’s own thing.)

 Warning!